ddh0/easy-llama/README.md

 Language models tend to produce writing that is factually inaccurate, stereotypically biased, and completely disconnected from reality.
 You should never rely on a language model for anything important.

 ###### LICENSE
-> easy-llama is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.